Ramjas College: History

 The college relocated to its current location in 1950.
 Dr Rajendra Prasad, the first President of India inaugurated the present building on 17 January 1951.
 He even sent his daughters to study here.
 After the death of Rai Kedarnath, Dr. B. R. Ambedkar, the architect of Constitution of India and first Minister of Law and Justice of India, acted as the Chairman of Governing Body of Ramjas College.
 Ramjas had the distinct privilege as the only College in Delhi of having him in its Governing Body.
-On 12 February 1959, The famous African-American civil rights leader Martin Luther King Jr. visited the college and made a memorable speech to the students.
+On 12 February 1959, during his visit to India, the American civil rights leader Martin Luther King Jr. addressed the Delhi University Students' Union at the college.

 In January 2004, the College organised the first-ever Conference of Graduate Students of Economics from the SAARC countries.

 Ramjas celebrated its centennial legacy throughout 2016 and completed a 100 years in January 2017.
 In 2017, India Post issued a postage stamp to commemorate the centenary year of Ramjas college Delhi.

+Ramjas College hosts the Ramjas Political Review, which is the ISSN-recognised biannual, peer-reviewed academic research journal run by the undergraduate students of the Department of Political Science.
+The first issue was released in 2023 as Volume 1(1) with Prathit Singh as the Editor-in-Chief.
+Further issues, Vol 1(2), 2(1), 2(2), 3(1), have been led by Prem Ansh Sinha as the Editor-in-Chief.
+Ramjas Political Review has also hosted several renowned academics like Professor Quentin Skinner, Professor Madhavan Palat, Professor SD Muni, Professor Amitabh Mattoo, and authors like Sanjeev Sanyal, Swapan Dasgupta, various politicians, and former foreign secretaries, Amb Maharajakrishna Rasgotra, Amb Shivshankar Menon, and Amb Shyam Saran, where they have been interviewed by the Editor-in-Chief.
+In such a short span of time, Ramjas Political Review has emerged as a paragon of excellence in the academic circles in the University of Delhi.

 Ramjas College hosted the first edition of the Delhi University Literature Festival, officiated by the University of Delhi in its centenary year.
 Scheduled 17–19 March 2023, the exercise was led by Swapan Dasgupta as the festival director and Sanjeev Sanyal as the festival Patron.
 Several renowned figures such as Rajyavardhan Rathore, Gen. Manoj Naravane, Bibek Debroy, and others participated in this literary exercise.

 Academics

 Academic programmes

-The college offers 8 Bachelor of Arts courses, 8 Bachelor of Science courses and 2 Bachelor of Commerce courses at undergraduate level.
-Primary medium of instruction of courses is English.
+The college offers 8 Bachelor of Arts courses, 8 Bachelor of Science courses, and 2 Bachelor of Commerce courses at the undergraduate level.
+The primary medium of instruction of courses is English.
 Further, it offers 18 postgraduate courses in sciences, humanities and commerce streams.
 Additionally, there are 26 add-on courses and 6 foreign language courses on offer.

 Admissions for the college are now done through the CUET.
-The CUET cut-offs, for the arts and commerce courses are exceptionally high.
-Even before CUET, the cut-offs were among the highest in the country with the BA (Hons) Political Science cut-off reaching 100 percent in the final year of admissions based on board exam marks.
+The CUET cut-offs for the arts and commerce courses are exceptionally high.
+Even before CUET, the cut-offs were among the highest in the country, with the BA (Hons) Political Science cut-off reaching 100 percent in the final year of admissions based on board exam marks.